ayshu-ash/Sleep-Pattern-Analysis/README.md

      * **Scatter Plots:-** Used to visualize the correlation between Sleep Hours and Tiredness Averages, identifying non-linear trends across different sleep cohorts.

 ## Key Insights
-   - **The Sleep Satisfaction Gap:** While the average sleep duration is 6.7 hours, the Enough Sleep Distribution reveals a 66% dissatisfaction rate.
-This indicates a perception deficit, where individuals believe they are getting sufficient sleep, but fatigue levels and satisfaction data suggest otherwise.
+   - **The Sleep Satisfaction Gap:** While the average sleep duration is 6.7 hours, there is a 66% dissatisfaction rate regarding sleep quality.
+This highlights a significant gap between time spent in bed and actual recovery.
-   - **The Nutritional Lever:** Analysis shows that skipping breakfast is associated with a 15% increase in fatigue scores (3.4 vs 2.9 baseline).
-This identifies morning nutrition as a high-impact, low-cost intervention for improving daily focus and energy levels.
+   - **The Nutritional Lever:** Analysis identifies morning nutrition as a high-impact, low-cost intervention.
+Consistent breakfast consumption is associated with a 15% reduction in fatigue levels (2.9 vs. 3.4 baseline), proving more effective for alertness than sleep duration alone.
-   - **The Digital Masking Paradox:** The data reveals a surprising trend: individuals who reported No late-night phone usage actually had a higher fatigue score (3.2) than those who did (3.0).
+   - **The Digital Masking Paradox:** The data reveals a surprising trend: individuals who reported No late-night phone usage actually had a higher fatigue score (3.2) than those who did (3.1).
 This suggests a 'Digital Stimulation' effect where screen time might be temporarily masking perceived tiredness, even if it's not providing real rest.

-## Business Takeway
+## Business Takeaways:
-- **The "Breakfast Boost":** Eating breakfast is the fastest way to lower fatigue.
-It reduces tiredness by 15%, making it more effective than just sleeping an extra hour.
+- **The "Breakfast Boost":** For those getting 8+ hours of sleep, skipping breakfast led to a tiredness spike of 3.7.
+Eating breakfast is the fastest way to stabilize energy, regardless of sleep duration.
-- **Fix the "6-7 Hour" Trap:** People sleeping 6–7 hours actually feel more tired than those sleeping less.
-The goal should be reaching 8+ hours to see a real energy improvement.
-- **Phone Habits Matter:** Keeping a phone nearby at night leads to higher exhaustion.
-Improving "Digital Hygiene" is a zero-cost way to make sleep feel more restful.
+- **Fix the "6-7 Hour" Trap:** This group represents the most common sleep bracket but lacks a strong "recovery" score.
+For these individuals, habit changes (like removing the phone) saw tiredness drop from 3.1 to 2.3.
+- **The 5-Hour Danger Zone:** Once sleep drops below 5 hours, fatigue reaches critical levels (up to 4.4).
+At this threshold, lifestyle habits struggle to compensate for the physiological lack of rest.

+## Project Limitations
+To maintain transparency, the following limitations were considered:
+- **Sample Size (N = 103):** The dataset is relatively small, so findings are useful for trends but may not represent the entire population.
+- **Self-Reporting Bias:** Tiredness levels are based on personal perception, which can vary between individuals.
+- **Correlation vs Causation:** The analysis identifies relationships (e.g., breakfast and tiredness) but does not prove direct cause-and-effect.

 ## Conclusion
 This study proves that sleep quantity is not the only factor in energy.
 While 6.7 hours is the average sleep time, 66% of people still feel tired.
 The data shows a weak correlation (r = -0.19) between sleep hours and tiredness, meaning that lifestyle choices—like eating breakfast and putting the phone away—are often more important than the time spent in bed.
 To truly beat fatigue, we must focus on quality habits, not just the clock.

-## Project Limitations
-To maintain transparency, the following limitations were considered:
-- **Sample Size (N = 103):** The dataset is relatively small, so findings are useful for trends but may not represent the entire population.
-- **Self-Reporting Bias:** Tiredness levels are based on personal perception, which can vary between individuals.
-- **Adrenaline Masking:** In very low sleep cases (≤5 hours), people may report lower fatigue due to temporary alertness from stress, which can affect accuracy.
-- **Correlation vs Causation:** The analysis identifies relationships (e.g., breakfast and tiredness) but does not prove direct cause-and-effect.